EALAC Ph.D. Program (Chinese, Japanese, Korean, or Tibetan studies)

 A. The primary language

-2. Japanese language requirement: Five-year Japanese or the equivalent for all students; one year of classical Japanese or the equivalent; one semester of Kanbun or one year of classical Chinese.
+- Japanese language requirements: Fifth-year Japanese, or the equivalent, for all students; one year of classical Japanese, or the equivalent; one semester of Kanbun or one year of classical Chinese.

-4. Tibetan language requirement: Third-year Tibetan or the equivalent; Third-year classical Tibetan or the equivalent.
+- Tibetan language requirement: Third-year Tibetan, or the equivalent; Third-year classical Tibetan or the equivalent.
 Chinese language training also relevant (see below).

 B. Second and third languages

-1. Required for the study of China: For Pre-Qing history and premodern literature: three years of Japanese or the equivalent.
+- Required for the study of China: For Pre-Qing history and premodern literature: three years of Japanese or the equivalent.
 For Qing and later history, three years of Japanese or another preferred Asian language chosen in consultation with the advisor.
 For modern Chinese literature, three years of Japanese or two years of a European language.
-All students are encouraged to take a reading course in French (FRENS1204) or German (German 1115) and pass the reading exam, but the advisor should decide whether this is necessary.
+All students are encouraged to take a reading course in French (FRENS UN1204) or German (German UN1115) and pass the reading exam, but the advisor should decide whether this is necessary.

-4. Required for the study of Tibet: For all students: reading knowledge of one European language or Japanese, chosen in consultation with adviser.
-For all students: three years of modern Chinese or two years of modern Chinese and one year Classical Chinese, chosen in consultation with adviser.
-In exceptional cases in which Chinese is not necessary for research interests, this requirement may be waived in consultation with adviser.
+- Required for the study of Tibet: For all students: reading knowledge of one European language or Japanese, chosen in consultation with advisor.
+For all students: three years of modern Chinese or two years of modern Chinese and one year Classical Chinese, chosen in consultation with advisor.
+In exceptional cases in which Chinese is not necessary for research interests, this requirement may be waived in consultation with advisor.

 C. Second European language requirements

-Second European language, if required by the adviser.
+A second European language, if required by the advisor.

-Participation in the instructional activities of the department for three years.
-As a rule, in the second, third, and fourth years of study, students gain exposure through teaching apprenticeships in the undergraduate East Asia program, largely offered by EALAC and the Committee on Asia and the Middle East.
+Beginning in their second year, Ph.D. students gain teaching exposure through apprenticeships in the undergraduate East Asia program, largely offered by EALAC and the Committee on Asia and the Middle East.
 These assignments are determined by the DGS.